bronson/gird/README.md

 _Isn't this basically what Git does?_

-Yes, and DAGs are awesome.
-Git, however, also copies the full contents of all the files.
+I suppose.
+DAGs are awesome.
+Git also copies the full contents of all the files.
 Gird is meant for environments where files are gigantic and backups are offsite.

 ## Licese